broadinstitute/polyphonia/README.md

 `--min-depth`
 `--read-depths`
+`--masked-positions`

+Use `--masked-positions` to specify positions that should be masked, for example positions known to have high rates of sequencing error.
+Masked positions are not included as input consensus or minor alleles.

 Use `--min-depth` to set the minimum number of reads that must overlap a position in a sample in order for that position to be included.
 If a position does not pass the read depth filter, it is not included in the numerator of [genome coverage](#sample-inclusion-thresholds) and is not included as a heterozygous position.